 The ATS Assembly on Behavioral Science and Health Services Early Career Achievement Award will be given to the individual who has made the most outstanding scientific contributions relevant to behavioral and social sciences, clinical epidemiology, statistics, health services research, health economics, comparative clinical efficacy and effectiveness research, patient-centered outcomes research, performance measurement, quality improvement, or implementation science.
 This award is to recognize individuals who have applied these methodologies to lung diseases, critical illness, or sleep disorders early in his or her career.
-Awardees will be presented with a framed certificate at 2013 ATS International Conference in Philadelphia, PA.
+Awardees will be presented with a framed certificate at 2014 ATS International Conference in San Diego, CA.

 - Must be at the Assistant Professor level or at an equivalent rank in a nonacademic institution.

 - The nomination package must include a letter from a member of the assembly describing why the award is appropriate

 - The curriculum vitae from the candidate must also be included

 Applicants are scored on 5 criteria using a 1-5 rating system with reviewers also providing an overall score.